Maximum of the Ginzburg-Landau fields: Introduction

 Although the macroscopic behavior of linear functionals of the gradient fields are now well understood, finer properties of the field, such as the behavior of its maximum, remain to be clarified.
-In the special case of GFF the knowledge of the maxima is now quite refined, because the Gaussian structure allows one to compare this directly with the maximum of a branching random walk, and also allows one to apply the Gaussian comparison theorems to reduce the maximum comparison to compare the variances.
-The best knowledge about the value of the recentered maximum is established by Bramson and Zeitouni \cite{BZ}, where it is shown that

-with $g_{0}=2/\pi $.
-This improves an earlier result of Bolthausen, Deuschel and Giacomin \cite{BDG}, whcich is analogous to our result.
-Further knowledge of the $O\left( 1\right) $ term, and some spatial properties of the near maxima were shown by Ding and Zeitouni \cite{DZ}, and Biskup and Louidor \cite{BL2} further show that the random measure describing the location and height of the local maxima converges to a Poisson point process, with the marginal in space given by a version of the derivative martingale.
-Most results were extended to general log-correlated Gaussian fields by \cite{DRZ}.

-In the case of convex gradient fields that are non-Gaussian, the immediate branching structure and the comparison results fail, and very little is known about the behavior of their maximum.
-As mentioned in the beginning of the introduction, we find the leading order asymptotics of the maximum, thus generalizing the result in \cite{BDG} to convex potentials.
-We also give the volume of the high points in a bounded domain, that generalizing the result of Daviaud \cite{Dav} in the GFF case.
-These results are consistent with the conjecture that the level sets of the Ginzburg-Landau model with zero boundary condition converge to CLE(4), a collection of conformally invariant random loops (see \cite{SW} for the definition of the CLE and how to construct a coupling with GFF).
+Question abouts the maximum fit into the wider context of the study of extrema of log-correlated random fields.